fullstack-decal-fa22/final-project-group-17-waylt/README.md

 # Usage Instruction

+The first time you download the repository, run `npm install` in the frontend folder.

 Use `cd frontend` and `npm start` to load the frontend server.
-To load the backend server on a different local port, use `cd src/backend` and `node database.js` on a separate terminal.
+To load the backend server on a different local port, use `cd src/backend` from the frontend directory, then run `node database.js` on a separate terminal.
 Both servers need to be running for the project to function.